GrassLab/osc2021/note.md

     * These two registers are used to ensure that we can sucessfully return to program after interrupt handler

 > eret: exception return

+## vector table
+Specify the function entry reacting to corresponding exception.
+The starting address of vector table is 0x800, which is saved in system register VBAR_ELx.